markus-ebke/Blender-Lightsheet/README.md

 These caustic vertices are connected by faces following the topology of the original sheet.
 The size of the new caustic face compared with the size of the original lightsheet face determines the caustic's brightness.

-This has been done before: [Rendering Realtime Caustics in WebGL](https://medium.com/@evanwallace/rendering-realtime-caustics-in-webgl-2a99a29a0b2c).
+This technique has been used before: [Rendering Realtime Caustics in WebGL](https://medium.com/@evanwallace/rendering-realtime-caustics-in-webgl-2a99a29a0b2c).